shreeyuvan2020/ChestXRayCNN/ReadMe.txt

 from PIL import Image
 import streamlit as st

+Run "python -m streamlit run app.py" as this is opens the website and is where the inference is run, running the file normally will not work with Streamlit.

 THE DEVELOPERS OF THIS PROJECT ARE NOT LIABLE FOR ANY MALICIOUS AND OR UNINTENDED USE BY THE USER OF THIS PROJECT.

-App.py is the website file, it runs the streamlit website, run that.